msample/log2/README.md

 type LogFunc func(keyvals ...interface{}) error
 ```

-LogFunc implementations are provided by each log leve (Info, etc).
+LogFunc implementations are provided by each log level (Info, etc).
 Errors
 returned may be ignored by log users.

 #### func  SwapAudit